All Products

 Note

-• In the command, replace schema and table with the actual schema name and table name.
+• In the command, replace schema and table with the schema name and table name of the data to be migrated.

-• DTS validates data content but does not support the validation of metadata such as Sequences.
+• DTS validates data content but does not currently support the validation of metadata such as Sequences.
 You must validate this metadata yourself.

 • DTS creates the following temporary tables in the source database to obtain DDL statements for incremental data, the structure of incremental tables, and heartbeat information.
 Do not delete these temporary tables during migration.
 Otherwise, the DTS task becomes abnormal.
 The temporary tables are automatically deleted after the DTS instance is released.